[ ELECTRIC BRAIN ] Welcome

 And more stuff...

 • Shutterbug Articles.
 More than a dozen of Tom's photography articles from Shutterbug magazine are now online.
-Learn how to personalize your film speed, banish dust from your darkroom, make professional-looking postcards, find the best deals on used cameras, create special effects with open flash, and more.
+Learn how to personalize your film speed, banish dust from your darkroom, make postcards, find the best deals on used cameras, create special effects with open flash, and more.

 TOM'S HOT LINKS

-Cool hobbies: Phil's Old Radios
+Restore old tech: Phil's Old Radios

 My guitar teacher: Dave Creamer